sstangl/openpowerlifting/docs/data-readme.md

 For example, the meet officially called `2019 USAPL Raw National Championships` would have the MeetName `Raw National Championshps`.

 ### Sanctioned
-Mandatory.
+Optional.
 Whether the meet counts as officially sanctioned by a federation we recognize.

 Values are "Yes" for sanctioned and "No" for unsanctioned.

+Defaults to "Yes".

 Sanctioned meets are competitions that are recognized by a standards body that we recognize (a federation).
 A federation may also sometimes choose to host an unsanctioned meet with a relaxed ruleset for novices.